corepunk-community/faq/README.md

 ### Is there PvP?

+Yes.
+You could theoretically play the game without engaging in PvP, but you would be pretty limited in what you could accomplish.

 ### How do I flag for PvP?

+The flagging mechanics in Corepunk after different from most games.
+You can press 'P' to toggle between Combat mode and Peaceful mode.

+In Combat mode you can do damage to other players, which may result in... consequences.

 ### What are the consequences of PvP?

+There are three types of zones in Corepunk: Safe Zone, Protected Zone, Battleground Zone.

+Safe Zone:

+* No Honor granted for PvP activity
+* Aggressor loses 500 karma for each PvP killing
+* Drop 1 random resource from inventory when killed
+* Criminal status granted at 1000 Karma
+* Criminals drop all loot on death
+* Mobs drop gold
+* Killing a mob grants a small amount of karma
+* Chests contain skins, gold, recipes, and consumables
+* Teleporting permitted everywhere

+Protected Zone:

+* No Honor granted for PvP activity
+* Aggressor loses 500 karma for each PvP killing
+* Drop 1 random resource from inventory when killed
+* Criminal status granted at 1000 Karma
+* Criminals drop all loot on death
+* Mobs drop gold
+* Killing a mob grants a small amount of karma
+* Chests contain skins, gold, recipes, and consumables
+* Teleporting permitted everywhere

+Battleground Zone:

+* 10 Honor granted for each PvP killing
+* No Karma loss for each PvP killing
+* Drop 5 random items and lose 5 honor when killed
+* Criminal status does not apply here
+* Mobs drop tradable items
+* Killing a mob grants a large amount of karma
+* Chests contain weapons, artifacts, chips, runes, and consumables
+* Teleporting permitted only at shrines

 ### GOD keeps ganking me, have they no mercy???